ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_us_cvd/concept_model.rst

 - Approximately 31.4% of simulants who start medication will discontinue all treatments within 1 year (this is a weighted average across medication types in reference above)
 - Simulants who make it one year on treatment will continue on treatment indefinitely - this is based on the relatively low number of patients who discontinued treatment between year 1 and year 2
 - Simulants who discontinue treatment will not restart medication at any point
+- This approach applies to both SBP and LDL-C medications, although discontinuation on the different medication classes is independent (e.g., discontinuing SBP meds does not affect a simulant's discontinuation rate on LDL-C meds)

 In practice, these principles are implemented through rules applied to at initialization and on time steps: